F. A. Q. on Teacher Training Courses & Providers

 5. The Facilities

-The assessor must have current qualifications in Cert IV, Diploma or Advanced Diploma in Yoga and qualifications in workplace and assessment and training to be capable of assessing and qualifying the students at that particular level.
+The assessor must have current qualifications in Cert IV, Diploma or Advanced Diploma in Yoga or Ayurveda and qualifications in workplace and assessment and training to be capable of assessing and qualifying the students at that particular level.

 All our assessors have these qualifications.